FREQUENTLY ASKED QUESTIONS

 A note for applicants who are not US citizens or permanent residents: we are huge believers in the value of international perspectives and contributions.
 We also know that due to export control regulations, internships at many Host Institutions are restricted to US citizens or US permanent residents (green card holders).
 So, while we very much encourage you to apply, we also want to be up front about the fact that your odds are significantly lower than those of an applicant from the USA.

-Similarly, while women who are currently enrolled in the first year of their undergraduate program are eligible to apply, the lack of a transcript will make it more difficult to compete against our extremely talented applicant pool.
+Similarly, while students who are currently enrolled in the first year of their undergraduate program are eligible to apply, the lack of a transcript will make it more difficult to compete against our extremely talented applicant pool.

 In both cases, though, the situation is not impossible.
-In our first two Classes, we've had a total of one non-US national and two first-year students.
+In our first three Classes, we've had a total of three non-US nationals and two first-year students.

 Q: HOW MANY FELLOWS ARE CHOSEN?

 Q: HOW DO I APPLY?

-A: Once our application window re-opens (likely to happen in early September 2018), check out our "Apply" page here on the website!
+A: Once our application window re-opens (coming August 2019), check out our "Apply" page here on the website!
 We use an online application form, so there is nothing to mail in and no fee to be paid.

 Every complete application received prior to the deadline will be thoroughly reviewed by multiple members of our Selection Committee.
 All applicants will be assessed based on their talent, their experience to date, their commitment to service, their creativity – and all of the other character strengths we so admired in our namesake, Brooke Owens.
 The most highly qualified candidates will be selected for a telephone interview with a member of our Selection Committee.
 These phone interviews will be conducted in mid- to late- November 2019.